 Factorisation of Polynomial

-The process of finding factors of a given value is called factorisation.
-Factors are the integers which are multiplied to produce an original number.
+The process of finding factors of a given value or mathematical expression is called factorisation.
+Factors are the integers that are multiplied to produce an original number.
 For example, the factors of 18 are 2, 3, 6, 9 and 18, such as;

 18 = 2 x 9